Updated September 24, 2023 - 4:16 pm

-On Monday, Fontainebleau Las Vegas announced the 67-story property would have 36 bars and restaurants, publicly revealing details for the first time.
+Fontainebleau Las Vegas this week announced that the 67-story property would have 36 bars and restaurants, publicly revealing details for the first time.
 Most spots will open when the property launches on Dec.
 13; the remainder will debut or be announced in 2024.

 The scope of the bar and restaurant collection, one of the largest on the Strip, ranges from omakase to French fine dining, from Asian-inspired barbecue to steakhouses, from outposts of L.A. and Miami hot boîtes to a restaurant from a famed Mexico City chef.